 Robert Zirgulis – robertzirgulisforculvercitycouncil.com

-Thought of as eccentric and a spoiler, Zirgulis can yet be a dark horse.
-A one-man band, He’s consistently walked the city with his flyers defending our police.
+Thought of as eccentric and a spoiler.
+A one-man band, He’s walked all over the city with his flyers defending our police.

 Anthony Rizzo for Council